valerie-hanes/Read_serial_stream/README.md

 **Author:**  Valerie Hanes

-**Completed:** May 1, 2025
+**Completed:** May, 2025

 **Purpose:**
-Read in temperature data from a microcontroller, create and display a coolored contour plot, and save the data as a .csv file
+Read in temperature data from a microcontroller, create and display a coolored contour plot, and save the data as a .csv file.
+The contour plot will be updated each time new data is read in and will match the physical board.
+The .csv file will be labeled with the time stamp of the data-read.

 ## Configuration